Relocation of Serbian industry during the Informbiro period: Analysis

 Using old communist prejudices about privileged position of Serbia within Kingdom of Yugoslavia were among the reasons for Serbia, along with Slovenia, to be programmed for the slowest industrial development.
 Although some industries were moved to Serbia from other republics, the balance shows that 43% industry moved out of Serbia more than moved into Serbia.

 Other sources say that the moving of industry was used by the SANU and media campaigns aimed at proving the difficult situation of Serbia and the Serbs in Yugoslavia and creating an image of their vulnerability and subordination, with final aim to create psychological basis for the war.
 These are included in school textbooks.

-In 2010, Boris Dežulović published an eassy about the topic in which he emphasized that main destination of Serbian factories were not Slovenia and Croatia, but Bosnia and Herzegovina.
-In his text titled "Serbian industry goes home" Dežulović ridiculed with situation that many impoverished Serb workers whose factories were taken away from Serbia to western Yugoslav republics after WWII are now cheap labor for some contemporary Croatian and Slovenian entrepreneurs who moved their production plants to Serbia in 2010s.
+In 2010, Boris Dežulović published an eassy about the topic in which he emphasized that the main destination of Serbian factories were not Slovenia and Croatia, but Bosnia and Herzegovina.
+In his text titled "Serbian industry goes home" Dežulović ridiculed with situation that many impoverished Serb workers whose factories were taken away from Serbia to western Yugoslav republics after WWII are now cheap labor for some contemporary Croatian and Slovenian entrepreneurs who moved their production plants to Serbia in the 2010s.